Slushi-Github/leafyEngine/docs/wiki/Getting-Started.md

     public static function main() {
         /*
-            "YOUR_GAME" = The name of your game, this will be the name of the folder where you'll find your assets DRC = Display the game on the Wii U Gamepad TV = Display the game on the TV
+            "YOUR_GAME" = The name of your game, this will be the name of the folder where you'll find your assets Engine render modes:
+                DRC = Display the game on the Wii U Gamepad TV = Display the game on the TV
                 UNIQUE = Display the game on a unique screen (Gamepad and TV) ``YOUR_STATE()`` = The class of the state (LfState) you want to start the game in */
         LfEngine.initEngine("YOUR_GAME", DRC, new YOUR_STATE());